umano/MultiItemRowListAdapter/README.md

 ### Usage

-All you need to do is wrapper your original ListAdapter using a `MultiItemRowListAdapter`:
+All you need to do is wrap your original ListAdapter using a `MultiItemRowListAdapter`:
 ```java
     int spacing = (int)getResources().getDimension(R.dimen.spacing);
     int itemsPerRow = getResources().getInteger(R.integer.items_per_row);